Role of Revenue

 Staff and Geographical Spread

-There are in excess of 100 Revenue offices countrywide with a staff complement of over 6000 approx.
+There are in excess of 110 Revenue offices countrywide with a staff complement of just over 5,700.

 The core business is the assessment and collection of taxes and duties.
 Revenue's mandate derives from obligations imposed by statute and by Government and as a result of Ireland's membership of the European Union.
 In broad terms the work includes -